 Aggressive branding and marketing

 Many previous governments had taken different steps to attract foreign investment (FDI) to boost manufacturing.
 ‘Make in India initiative’ talks about nothing different, but this initiative involves better branding and marketing to gain investor confidence.
-The need to give stress to manufacturing and industries is made clear.
+The need to give stress on manufacturing and industries is made clear.
 An entrepreneurial culture is encouraged, with relaxation in policies.
-Make in India is surely a visionary move considering the low performance of our industries in last 3-4 years.
+Make in India is surely a visionary move considering the low performance of our industries in the last 3-4 years.

-Yes, UPSC aspirants and general public interested to know the details of Indian economy (particularly manufacturing sector) got a really good website to do research upon.
+Yes, UPSC aspirants and the general public interested to know the details of the Indian economy (particularly the manufacturing sector) got a really good website to do research upon.
 We are adding www.makeinindia.com to the list of useful government websites for IAS preparation realizing the value of its content.
 Aspirants are advised to take the best out of this portal, particularly focusing on the links given below.